My survival guide for the long overnight flight to Paris

 - Chapstick.
 The air in the cabin is much dryer than what you're used to on the ground, and I always notice my lips dry out horribly on long flights.
 Having some lip balm on you will keep your lips soft and kissable.
 You're going to Paris, you know?

 - Euros; bills and coins.
 I always make sure to have euros on my person, not for the flight, but so when I get to Paris (or wherever) I'm ready to take a taxi or the RER (regional train) without having to find an ATM in the airport or dig through my luggage to find the euros I've brought.
-This seriously saves a ton of hassle when you're already tired and cranky after a long flight and you just want to get to Paris and relax.
+For many years, taxis in France didn't take credit cards, although now they do, so this is less important than it used to be.
+Anyway, having cash on you can seriously save a ton of hassle when you're already tired and cranky after a long flight and you just want to get to Paris and relax.
 So, I try to always have a hundred euros in various denominations in my wallet, AND fifteen or so euros in one- and two-euro coins, like in a jacket pocket or a small external pocket on my carry-on bag.
-The bills are for a taxi, and the coins are for the RER ticket machines; they don't take bills and our American credit cards often don't work in them.
+The bills are for a taxi, and the coins are for the RER ticket machines; they usually don't take bills and our American credit cards often don't work in them.
 So it's either, have coins on me for the machine, or wait in a loooooong line for the ticket window.
 Anyway, I try to have bills and coins because I may not decide which kind of transportation I'm going to take until I actually arrive at CDG.
 See my articles about the fake taxi strike scam, and taking the RER from CDG to Paris.
 More about money here.

 - Notable stuff that I don't bring.
 Those neck pillow things: they're useless and uncomfortable (to me anyway).
 Toothbrush/toothpaste: I forego this 'cause I've got gum and 'cause it's really not cool to take up that much time in the restroom, like, imagine, if we all did that in the morning; the line would be insane.
 Pajamas/slippers: have some dignity.